K Shanmugam, Tan See Leng sue Bloomberg, reporter for defamation

 Mr Shanmugam and Dr Tan are represented by a team of lawyers, including Senior Counsel Davinder Singh from his eponymous firm.

-Bloomberg and its journalist are represented by lawyers from RCL Chambers Law Corporation, including Mr Choo Zheng Xi, Mr Chua Shi Jie and Mr Donaven Foo.
+Bloomberg and its journalist, Mr Low, are represented by lawyers from RCL Chambers Law Corporation, including Mr Choo Zheng Xi, Mr Chua Shi Jie and Mr Donaven Foo.

+According to his LinkedIn profile, Mr Low has been a real estate reporter at Bloomberg for about three and a half years, covering investing and finance news across Singapore and the region.